 There is also the consideration of having a secure place to store gold.
 It’s one thing to have a gold coin hidden in the sock drawer, but if you have a shoebox filled with gold coins you will need a secure place to store them.

-These are the leading 1-ounce gold coins that are still being minted.
+These are the leading 1 oz gold coins that have unlimited mintage every year.

 American Buffalo